 Parent - any person who has parental responsibility and any person who has care of the child.

-Managed move - when a pupil is transferred to another school permanently.
+Managed move - when a student is transferred to another educational provision permanently.
 All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.